The Scholarship Committee chair for 2023 is Eva Jellison (She/her) [email protected]

 The Massachusetts LGBTQ Bar Association (“the Mass.
-LGBTQ Bar”) is pleased to announce its seventeenth annual Alexander G. Gray, Jr., Scholarship Award in the amount of $3,500.
+LGBTQ Bar”) is pleased to announce its eighteenth annual Alexander G. Gray, Jr., Scholarship Award in the increased amount of $5,000.
 The Scholarship will be awarded to one current second, third or fourth year law student to defray the costs associated with law school, such as tuition, fees, books, and similar school-related expenses.

 Alexander “Alec” G. Gray, Jr., was a dynamic and important contributor to the work of the Mass.
 LGBTQ Bar.
 He served on the Mass.
 LGBTQ Bar (then, MLGBA) Board from 2002 until 2005.
 He was an energetic participant in the Bar’s mentor program.
 He was serious about mentoring LGBTQ law students and new lawyers and developed lasting relationships with his mentees, formal and informal.
 Alec will long be remembered for his dedication to public service, his advocacy on behalf of children, and his deep commitment to all that he undertook.
 In his legal career, Alec remained dedicated to public service in Massachusetts.
 He served as an Assistant Attorney General, General Counsel to the Department of Social Services (now the Department of Children and Families), Executive Director of the Adoption Center, Chief Operating Officer of Concord-Assabet Family and Adolescent Services, and General Counsel to the Trial Court.
 Alec died in 2005 after a brief and courageous struggle with melanoma.
 This Scholarship honors Alec’s outstanding work as a lawyer and his dedication to the Mass.
 LGBTQ Bar—particularly his mentorship of new lawyers.